jubaan/m__advanced-building-blocks__enumerable-methods/README.md

 This project was very challenging for my.
 I read a lot to come up with this solution, this is what worked for me, but I was also found at least 5 other ways to solve this exercise.

+> I used too methods, 1) yield and 2) procs and blocks

 ![screenshot](./app_screenshot.png)

 Additional description about the project and its features.